Alstom battle to upstage Siemens chief's grand strategy launch

-BERLIN (Reuters) - When Joe Kaeser took the reins of German engineering giant Siemens (SIEGn.DE) last summer after a boardroom coup, he made clear his priority was closing a yawning profitability gap with rivals such as General Electric (GE.N).
+BERLIN, May 4 (Reuters) - When Joe Kaeser took the reins of German engineering giant Siemens last summer after a boardroom coup, he made clear his priority was closing a yawning profitability gap with rivals such as General Electric.

-On Wednesday the 56-year-old Bavarian presents his grand strategy, but it is likely to be overshadowed by something that investors and even some Siemens executives fear could undermine his profit drive: a politically-charged battle with the U.S. group for France’s Alstom (ALSO.PA).
+On Wednesday the 56-year-old Bavarian presents his grand strategy, but it is likely to be overshadowed by something that investors and even some Siemens executives fear could undermine his profit drive: a politically-charged battle with the U.S. group for France’s Alstom.

 Kaeser is expected to unveil a major streamlining of the Munich-based company’s structure involving thousands of job cuts plus a series of smaller acquisitions and disposals.